-The following conclusions can be drawn from the impact assessment findings as shown in the impact tables above for the operational phase:
+The following conclusions can be drawn from the impact assessment findings as shown in the impact tables below for the operational phase:

 - The preferred development Layout (Alternative 2) is expected to result in negative environmental impacts, during the operational phase, to the biological environment (freshwater, faunal and terrestrial systems), visual "sense of place" of the area, an increase in traffic as opposed to the NO-GO Alternative 3 of not developing the site which is not expected to result in any visual, traffic or botanical impacts because the NO-GO assumes the status quo will remain and no development will take place.
 However, the no-development option would result in a lost opportunity in terms of the expected employment and business opportunities associated with the operational phase, as well as the numerous positive impacts of the provision of tertiary education in the region. - The proposed development Layout Alternative 1 is expected to result in similar environmental impacts, during the operational phase, however, it would result in slightly higher freshwater and visual impacts. - Freshwater impacts in terms of erosion, water pollution and flow modification is expected to be mitigated to a medium to low level of impact significance, while loss of habitat is expected to have a Low-Negligible significance. - Botanical impacts are expected to be mitigated to be of Low to Medium significance. - The Provision of housing, formal sports facilities and open spaces are expected to result in Medium High Positive impacts after enhancement.
-The provision of tertiary education and the creation of business and employment opportunities would have a High positive impact. - Visual impacts were identified to be significant (Med-High) but they will be mitigated to a Medium to Low-Medium negative impact significance. - Traffic & Safety impacts were also identified as being relatively significant but can be reduced to a Low-Medium impact significance.
+The provision of tertiary education and the creation of business and employment opportunities would have a High positive impact. - Visual impacts were identified to be significant (Med-High) but they will be mitigated to a Medium to Low-Medium negative impact significance. - Traffic & Safety impacts were also identified as being relatively significant but can be reduced to a Low-Medium impact significance. - The potential cumulative impact on pollution in the Garden Route Dam is Medium, but with mitigation this can be reduced to Low-Medium.